replicatedhq/replicated-docs/docs/intro-kots.md

 * Instance telemetry automatically sent to the vendor portal for instances running in customer environments
 * Strict preflight checks that block installation if environment requirements are not met
 * Backup and restore with Replicated snapshots
-* Required releases with the **Prevent this release from being skipped during upgrades** option in the vendor portal
+* Support for marking releases as required to prevent users from skipping them during upgrades

 KOTS is an open source project that is maintained by Replicated.
 For more information, see the [kots](https://github.com/replicatedhq/kots) repository in GitHub.